lszhu/test/README.md

 test
 ====

-a temp repository for test only now it is used in Goldmine
+a temp repository for test or study only. now its master branch is used in Goldmine. the node.study branch is used to record node.js codes.